 How do you manage incoming feature requests and prioritize your roadmap?
 How do you figure out what you should work on next?

-These are tough questions for any product manager — or any team trying to prioritize the work they need to accomplish.
+These are tough questions for any team trying to prioritize the work they need to accomplish.
 Efficient requirements management takes skill in all companies.
 But in more complex organizations, it takes real expertise.

 Click any of the following links to skip ahead: